Rift threatens Yemen power transfer plan

-SANAA Yemen's acting leader has threatened to leave office unless outgoing President Ali Abdullah Saleh and his allies stop "interfering" with his duties, a senior member of the opposition said Saturday.
+SANAA Yemen's acting leader has threatened to leave office unless outgoing President Ali Abdullah Saleh and his allies stop "interfering" in his duties, a senior member of the opposition said Saturday.

-A spokesman for Saleh's office denied reports of a rift between Saleh and his deputy, Abd-Rabbu Mansour Hadi, which looked like the latest obstacle to a Gulf-brokered plan to end months of protests and political deadlock that have paralysed the impoverished Arabian state.
+The rift between Saleh and his deputy Abd-Rabbu Mansour Hadi is the latest obstacle to a Gulf-brokered plan to end months of protests and political deadlock that have paralysed the impoverished Arabian Peninsula state.

 "Relations between Saleh and his deputy have deteriorated... and Hadi has informed Western mediators he will leave Sanaa if the interference in his jurisdiction continues," a senior member of the opposition Joint Meeting Parties (JMP) told Reuters on condition of anonymity.

-A plan by Yemen's wealthier Gulf neighbours to transfer power has divided cabinet posts between the JMP and Saleh's General People's Congress (GPC), forming a national unity government intended to steer Yemen toward a presidential election in February under Hadi's leadership.
+Under a power transfer plan drawn up by Yemen's wealthier neighbours, the JMP and Saleh's General People's Congress party (GPC) divided up cabinet posts, forming a national unity government to steer the country toward a presidential election in February under Hadi's leadership.

-The United States and Saudi Arabia are keen for the plan to work, fearing that a power vacuum in Yemen is giving militants space to thrive alongside a key shipping strait, the Red Sea.

-Saleh signed the deal in November, having backed out of it three times before, but question marks remain over the intentions of the veteran leader, who earlier this week said he would stay in Yemen, reversing a pledge to travel to the United States.
+Saleh signed that deal in November, having backed out of it three times beforehand, but question marks remain over the intentions of the veteran leader, who earlier this week said he would stay in Yemen, reversing a pledge to travel to the United States.

-The unnamed JMP member said Hadi had warned mediators he would quit his position if Saleh and his followers continued to obstruct him.
+The JMP member said Hadi warned the mediators he would go to the southern port city of Aden and give up his position if Saleh and his followers continued to hinder him, adding that their differences had led him to boycott a recent meeting.

+"Extremists in the Congress party headed by Saleh harshly criticised the deputy president in a meeting attended by the president, which made the deputy boycott the last meeting that president Saleh convened with the leaders of his party and his ministers," said the JMP member.

-Relations between Saleh and his deputy soured after Hadi refused the president's orders to reinstate his allies, and a spat in which Saleh supporters heavily criticised Hadi, leading the deputy president to boycott a subsequent meeting.
+Relations between Saleh and his deputy soured after Hadi refused the president's orders to restore his allies to jobs from which they were ousted by protesting workers, the JMP figure said.

-But the spokesman for the president's office told Reuters there was no truth to the report.

-"Let me be clear, there is no ongoing rift between the President and his principal deputy the Vice President," he said in a statement sent by e-mail.

-More than a month after the Gulf deal was clinched, Yemenis angry at the offer of legal immunity to Saleh over the killing of demonstrators are still taking to the streets, calling for him to be put on trial.
+More than a month after the Gulf deal was clinched, Yemenis angry at its offer of immunity from prosecution for Saleh over the killing of demonstrators by security forces are still taking to the streets, calling for him to be put on trial.

 United Nations High Commissioner for Human Rights Navi Pillay said Friday any guarantee of immunity to Saleh would violate international law, undermining the Gulf initiative.